osg-htc/docs/docs/data/hadoop-overview.md

 If desired, hadoop-name and hadoop-name2 may be virtualized.
 Prior to installation, DNS / host name resolution **must** work.
-That is, you should be able to resolve all the hadoop servers either through DNS or /etc/hosts.
+That is, you should be able to resolve all the Hadoop servers either through DNS or /etc/hosts.
 Because of the grid software, hadoop-grid **must** have reverse DNS working.

 Medium Installation (50-150TB, WAN transfers up to 2 Gbps)